 About the studio

-My art and planning work is an invitation for you to make new observations about your own built environments, and maybe even find a way to appreciate the parts that you don’t like.
+My art and planning work is an invitation for you to make new observations about your own built environments, and maybe even find a way to accept and appreciate the parts that you don’t like.

 ABOUT CINDY